rism-digital/verovio/README.md

 Verovio follows the [Standard Music Font Layout (SMuFL)](http://www.smufl.org) specification and the font can be changed for personalizing the output.

 The project page is http://www.verovio.org.
-Verovio is available under the GPL license (see LICENSE.txt).
+Verovio is available under the LGPL license (see LICENSE.txt).

 LibMEI
 ------